 The conference created by technicians—for technicians.
 Be a part of this first-class and high energy, multi-track annual conference.
 See your old friends and make some new ones.
 Choose from classroom presentations, wet labs, workshops, and fun, interactive experiences.
 New this year is the RECOVER Rescuer CPR Certification Package for technicians.
 The laboratory sessions will be taught by Ken Yagi, nationally known veterinary technician and Program Director for the RECOVER CPR Initiative.
 He will also be delivering several hours of didactic instruction.
 Don’t miss this year’s conference!

 Texas A&M University College of Veterinary Medicine & Biomedical Sciences is offering an exceptional opportunity for radiology residents and other veterinarians to catch up on the latest techniques in veterinary nuclear medicine.
 The course will include a review of the physics, radiopharmacy (including I131 therapy), radiation safety, and equipment for acquiring images.
 In addition, improve your understanding of image processing, interpretation and common artifacts encountered in thyroid, renal, bone and portal imaging, as well as advanced imaging like PET.
-Take advantage of this unique opportunity to gain essential skills in an remarkable state-of-the-art learning facility.
-Registration to open soon.
+Take advantage of this unique opportunity to gain essential skills in a remarkable state-of-the-art learning facility.

 We’re introducing a new tradition at the Texas A&M CVM!
 We’re consolidating several of our annual species-specific conferences and adding some tracks of interest to all veterinarians to create an Annual Texas A&M Veterinary CE Conference.
 This conference will afford you a greater choice of topics, a larger exhibit area, and an opportunity to network with more of your colleagues at one time.
 Don’t miss out on this inaugural event!
 Tracks this year will include Canine, Feline, Food Animal, Equine/Exotic, and Practice Management/ General.
 Friday, Jul.
 17 will be dedicated exclusively to workshops and wet labs, including one of Dr. Bert Dodd’s popular canine dentistry wet labs.